oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Pixel = MapOf(Channel, Integer)

-Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown in the previous [section](#333-derived-enumerations).
+Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown under [Derived Enumerations](#333-derived-enumerations).

 ### 3.3.5 Pointers
-Applications may need to model both individual types and collections of types, analogous to a filesystem with files and directories.
-The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field of a Map or Record type as a collection of types, analogous to a filesystem directory.
+Applications may need to model both individual types and collections of types, analogous files and directories.
+The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field of a Map or Record type as a collection of types rather than a single type.
 The dir option has no effect on the structure or serialization of information;
 its sole purpose is to support pathname generation with the Pointer extension.

 "Walking" a filesystem subtree generates a list of all files in and under the current directory.
-The Pointer type option ([Table 3-2](#table-3-2-type-options)) denotes all types in and under the specified type.
-Simplifying replaces the Pointer extension with an Enumerated type containing a list of [JSON Pointers](#rfc6901) (pathnames) to each type.
-If no fields in the specified type are marked with the "dir" option, the result of the Pointer extension is identical to a [Derived Enumeration](#333-derived-enumerations).
+The Pointer extension ([Table 3-2](#table-3-2-type-options)) generates a list of all type definitions in and under the specified type.
+Simplifying replaces the Pointer extension with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
+If no fields in the specified type are marked with the "dir" option, the Pointer extension is identical to a [Derived Enumeration](#333-derived-enumerations).

 Example: